 Nearly every project manager introduces team members to Kanban for tracking work progress through a physical board with stick-it notes representing different stages of the project.
 Most project managers use physical Kanban boards because they are very easy to set up and promote face-to-face collaboration.

 The use of physical boards is limited when teams get larger and workflows get more complex.
 Therefore, project managers shift from the use of physical boards to digital Kanban boards.

 Digital Kanban boards are common among software development teams.
 It has loads of advantages compared to the physical Kanban boards.

 - It is easy to add context through detailed descriptions and attachments.
 This is very important, especially for technical projects where detailed specifications are a must.

 - Remote collaborations are made possible through the use of online Kanban tools.

-- Integration to other management tools (such as Slack, Zeppelin, GitHub, etc.) is available at one button click.
+- Integration to other management tools (such as Slack, Zeppelin, GitHub, etc.) is available with one button click.

-- Metrics are captured automatically and reports generated in real-time
+- Metrics are captured automatically and reports are generated in real-time

 - Managing many cards, editing them, and modifying workflows are much easier on online Kanban board tools.

 - The risk of loss of data is limited